darena-solutions/bluebuttonpro-public/docs/source/organization-invite.rst

 To accept an invite, a :doc:`person <person>` resource is required.
 This person will then be associated with read-only permissions or synapse permissions to the patient in the invite.
 This is determined based on how the :ref:`invite was created <organization-invite-creating-an-invite-security-question-and-answer>` and whether the ``isSynapseRole`` was set to ``true`` or not.
+There are two different ways this person resource can be determined.
+One way is to select an existing person.
+To do this, the ``existingPersonId`` parameter should contain the id of the existing person when performing the request.
+Another way is to create a new person when accepting an invite.
+To do this, ``existingPersonId`` should remain empty and a request should be performed.
+The API will determine that since ``existingPersonId`` is empty, a new person should be created.
 Each invite will have a ``patient`` object which is a standard `FHIR patient resource <https://www.hl7.org/fhir/patient.html>`_.
-This patient object can be used to :ref:`create a new person <person-creating-a-person>`.
-It is also possible to associate the invite to an existing person if needed.
-The client should display a message or screen to the user indicating which they prefer.
+This patient object will be used to create the new person.

+The ``existingPersonId`` parameter is explained more in the sections below.

 .. _organization-invite-accepting-an-invite-user-email-address: